shahsad-kp/LearnEase-Client/readme.md

 For backend deployment, please refer to the backend repository for instructions and deployment guides:

 [LearnEase Backend Repository](https://github.com/shahsad-kp/LearnEase-Server)

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file and store it in the root directory of the project:

+`VITE_BACKEND_URL`

+`VITE_IMAGE_BASE_URL`

 ## Feedback

 If you have any feedback, please reach me at shahsadkpklr@gmail.com or connect me at [LinkedIn](https://www.linkedin.com/in/shahsad-kp/)